-Before you can launch a new website or company, you need to find an available domain name.
+Before you can launch a new website, company or e-commerce store – you need to find an available domain name.

 Unfortunately, it takes more than a few minutes to think of a fitting domain name.
 There are a lot of steps involved in the process.
 But you don’t have to do it on your own.

 We’ve put together a guide to help you find the best short domain names for your website.

 What is a Domain Name?

 A domain name is the address that users enter into their browser when visiting your website.
 Think of it as the name of your website followed by a TLD such as .com, .net, .org, .host, etc. For example, if someone wanted to find our website, they would type servermania.com into their browser and end up on our homepage.